queirozfcom/akka-http-docker-minimal-seed/README.md

 ### Test app

- - open address on a web browser: **http://localhost:5000/healthcheck**
+ - Open address on a web browser: **http://localhost:5000/healthcheck**

  - To test using **Postman**, use this link: